Distance-Security Tradeoffs for Repeaterless End-to-End QKD Networks

-Figure \ref{fig:three_step} provides a visual example for $m=3, t=2$, while Table \ref{tab:messages_three_step} shows the exchanged classical messages for the same combination of parameters.
-You can verify that in the last step, Bob receives a ciphertext obtained by encrypting $X_A$ with keys that are known to him (namely, $K_{B,1},K_{B,2}$, and $P_{B,3}$.
-Thus, it possesses sufficient knowledge to correctly decrypt $X_A$.
-Due to the increased range of \gls{tfqkd}, more nodes should collaborate to cheat.
-Specifically, a single honest node can save the day.
-For instance, if $N_3$ is honest but $N_1$ and $N_2$ are malicious, eavesdropping on $M_0, M_1$ and $M_2$ is equivalent to eavesdropping on three copies of $X_A \oplus K_{A,3}$, which is a \gls{otp} ciphertext obtained by encrypting with secret key $K_{A,3}$.
-Finally, $M_3$ is encrypted with secret key $P_{B,3}$, and by the properties of \gls{otp} provides no significant information on $X_A$.
-Thus, this scheme further distributes trust, leading to an improvement in security.
-Such gain comes at a cost, namely the reduced overall range.
-To enable \gls{tfqkd} between nodes that are at a distance $t$, one must reduce the distance between adjacent nodes, thus reducing the total range.
-Equivalently, the network operator should deploy more intermediate nodes to cover the same distance.
-Figure \ref{fig:plotSecurity} shows the number of nodes that must collude to break the scheme as a function of $M$ and $t$.
-It can serve as a guideline to estimate the resources required for a desired security level, where the latter is measured as the number of dishonest nodes the protocol can tolerate.
+In the final step, Bob receives a ciphertext corresponding to $X^{(j)}$, which is encrypted using keys known to him (specifically, $K^{(j)}_{2,5}$, $K^{(j)}_{3,5}$, and $P^{(j)}_{4,5}$).
+Consequently, he possesses sufficient information to correctly decrypt $X^{(j)}$.
+As the communication range of \gls{tfqkd} (or \gls{mdi}-\gls{qkd}) increases, a larger number of nodes must collude in order to break the protocol.
+Notably, a single honest node is sufficient to preserve the secrecy of the key.
+For instance, if $N^{(j)}_3$ is honest but $N^{(j)}_1$ and $N^{(j)}_2$ are malicious, eavesdropping on $M^{(j)}_0, M^{(j)}_1$ and $M^{(j)}_2$ is equivalent to eavesdropping on three copies of $X^{(j)} \oplus K^{(j)}_{0,3}$, which is a \gls{otp} ciphertext obtained by encrypting with secret key $K^{(j)}_{0,3}$.
+Similarly, eavesdropping on $M^{(j)}_3$ cannot reveal $X^{(j)}$ without knowing $K_{3,5}$ secured by honest node $N^{(j)}_3$.
+Finally, $M^{(j)}_4$ is encrypted with secret key $P^{(j)}_{4,5}$, and by the properties of \gls{otp} provides no significant information on $X^{(j)}$.
+Thus, this scheme further distributes trust, thereby improving security.